[Data Study] The 50 Most Dangerous Intersections in Colorado

 When we group the Top 50 most dangerous intersections, a stark pattern emerges.
 Aurora heavily leads in the most dangerous intersections.

 Aurora accounts for nearly half (24) of the state’s 50 most dangerous intersections.
 This concentration suggests that the risk is structural.
-Many of Aurora’s most dangerous intersections are located on massive, multiple lane roads like Havana Street, Colfax Avenue, and Mississippi Avenue.
-These roads prioritize high speed vehicle throughput but feature complex conflict points with turning traffic and pedestrians.
+Many of Aurora’s most dangerous intersections are located on massive, multiple-lane roads like Havana Street, Colfax Avenue, and Mississippi Avenue.
+These roads prioritize high-speed vehicle throughput but feature complex conflict points with turning traffic and pedestrians.

 The data indicates that while crashes happen everywhere, Aurora’s intersections facilitate higher speed, higher energy collisions than the more congested, lower speed intersections often found in Denver.

-Aurora’s Persistent Struggle: A Year Over Year Analysis
+Aurora’s Persistent Struggle: A Year-Over-Year Analysis

 Because Aurora dominates the statewide rankings, we conducted a specific trend analysis on fatal crashes within the city to see if safety is improving.